rothgar/netdata-wiki/named.node.js.md

 }
 ```

 Of course, you can monitor more than one bind servers.
-Each one provide either JSON or XML output.
+Each one can be configured with either JSON or XML output.

 ## Auto-detection